How to build a notification center into your Android app

 Boost ops efficiency, drive revenue, & save big with omnichannel messaging

-Given the limitations of external mobile channels, many businesses like Paytm, Porter, Maya, PicPay, Shipt and more are shifting most of their SMS and email notifications to in-app messages.
-Branded, secure, and media-rich, in-app messages boast an exceptional 99.99% delivery rate and double the rates of engagement to external channels, leading to more conversions and growth.
+Given the limitations of external mobile channels, many businesses like Paytm, Porter, Maya, PicPay, Shipt, and more are shifting most of their SMS and email notifications to in-app messages.
+Branded, secure, and media-rich, in-app messages boast an exceptional 99.99% delivery rate and double the engagement rates of external channels, leading to more conversions and growth.

 This guide for in-app notifications shows you how to:

-Send native and custom notifications easily to your Android app using the Sendbird Business Messaging software and UIKit.
+Send native and custom notifications easily to your Android app using the Sendbird Business Messaging software and notification app UI Kit.
 Specifically, you’ll learn how to:

-If you want to control the entirety of the UI yourself, Sendbird also offers an SDK option.
-You can also watch a video walkthrough of this step-by-step tutorial on sending in-app notifications.
+If you want to build the UI yourself, Sendbird also offers an in-app notification SDK.
+This step-by-step tutorial on sending in-app notifications is also accompanied by an in-app notification video walkthrough.

 Prerequisites for enabling your Android app to receive notifications